Events & Programs

-STEAM Power features a choice of two, 2-hour, skill-based workshops, a stimulating keynote with lunch, as well as snacks throughout the day.
+Take part in your choice of two out of three virtual workshops and a stimulating keynote.
 These workshops are designed especially for educators addressing a broad spectrum of STEAM learning, highlighting key topics from each organization’s specific areas of expertise, taught by each organization’s staff and professional educators.

 Spark your students’ creativity and curiosity with the combination of STEM, theater, and art.
 Using Curio Classroom techniques and tools, students become artists, scientists, and storytellers using their hand-drawn art to discover hidden layers and watch it come to life as 3-dimensional works of art.
 Explore two pilot programs that are engaging students in astronomy explorations, and a lesson in animal anatomy through theatrical costume design.

 Foley: Using STEAM in Sound | Museum of Pop Culture

 Join us for a workshop exploring how real-time sounds can enhance language arts, math, science, and many other subject areas.
 Participants will learn ways that students can transform household items into realistic sounds!
 We’ll explore the art of “foley” / sound effects and how it can be integrated into classroom learning, from small warmups to larger-scale projects, with individual students or classroom groups.

 2021 Keynote Speakers

 Jennifer Sarriugarte, Infection Prevention and Mitigation Consultant at Seattle Foundation